Marathon Trails & Maps

 From the junction of Peavine Road and Stonehenge Drive head east along Peavine Road for 0.5 miles.
 Turn right on to Westchester.
 Head south for 0.7 miles and pull into the first parking lot of the Methodist Church where trail parking is permitted.
 Cross the road to the trail head.

-4. Fairfield Glade Yellow Loop
+3. Fairfield Glade Green Loop

 Description